Blizzard/node-signature-generator/README.md

 ## Deploy to Heroku

-Additionally, this application is compatible with deploying on a free Heroku Account.
+Additionally, this application is compatible with deploying on a free Heroku account.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)